joyrexus/buckets/README.md

 ```

 Note that buckets obtains a file lock on the data file so multiple processes cannot open the same database at the same time.

+## Examples

+The docs contain numerous [examples](https://godoc.org/github.com/joyrexus/buckets#pkg-examples) demonstrating basic usage.

+See also the [`examples`](examples) directory for standalone examples, demonstrating use of buckets for persistence in a web service context.